 In this segment, I will go over some of the dishes that come out well when mixing hoisin and oyster sauce.

-- Cha Siew Duck is a delicious and nutritious meal.
+- Cha Siew Duck or Peking Duck is a delicious and nutritious meal.
 The recipe includes oyster sauce, hoisin sauce, soy sauce, rice wine, Chinese five-spice, honey, and duck meat.

 - Hoisin Baby Back Ribs is a simple but tasty way of preparing pork ribs.
 It uses hoisin sauce, oyster sauce, soy sauce, ketchup, sugar, sesame seeds, garlic, ginger, and rice wine.